-Winthrop Episcopal Lutheran Campus Ministry, or WELCM (pronounced "welcome") is an ecumenical partnership between Grace Lutheran Church and The Episcopal Church of Our Saviour in Rock Hill, the Episcopal Diocese of Upper South Carolina, and the South Carolina Synod of the Evangelical Lutheran Church in America (ELCA), serving the campus of Winthrop University.
+Winthrop Ecumenical Lutheran Campus Ministry, or WELCM (pronounced "welcome") is an outreach of Grace Lutheran Church and the South Carolina Synod of the Evangelical Lutheran Church in America (ELCA), in service of Winthrop University.

-Through service, study, prayer, worship, and fellowship, we gather to grow our connection and commitment to God, ourselves and one another.
+Through worship, prayer, fellowship, service, and study, we gather to grow our connection and commitment to God, ourselves, and one another.

 WHAT WE DO

 WELCM welcomes you!
 We prioritize inclusivity, and seek to build an authentic, intersectional Christian community that reflects the diversity of Winthrop.
 Our members come from various church backgrounds; some are simply

 Wherever you are on your spiritual journey, you belong with us!